-- 5. Type 1 to select the Avamar Client for Solaris package and press Enter. - The output prompts you to specify the installation location.
+- Type 1 to select the Avamar Client for Solaris package and press Enter.
+The output prompts you to specify the installation location. - 6.
+Select the installation location.

 Location Steps

 Default Press Enter.

 Alternate a.
 Type y and press Enter .

 The output prompts you to specify the directory name for the install base.

 b.
 Type the directory name and press Enter .

 The output prompts you to confirm the directory.

 c.
-Type y and press Enter .
+Type y and press Enter.